Close

 Each lesson is 55 minutes.

-Ali is a guitarist and oud player based out of Montreal and Cairo.
-He is an active performer, teacher and composer with a professional career spanning two decades, which include performances in Egypt, Canada, U.S.A. and cruise ships touring the Bahamas and the British Isles.
+Ali Omar El-Farouk is a guitarist and oud player based out of Montreal and Cairo.
+He is an active performer, teacher and composer with a professional career spanning two and a half decades which includes performances in Egypt, Canada, U.S.A., Turkey, Spain, Italy, Thailand, and cruise ships touring the Bahamas and the British Isles.
 He composed and recorded soundtracks for various films and series.

 Born and raised in a western-influenced society in Cairo, his early influences were rooted in rock and blues.
 With a growing interest in jazz he moved from Cairo to Montreal where he immersed himself in Montreal’s vibrant and multicultural music scene.